IntelOrca/biorand/README.md

 ## Known issues
 * The game can occasionally crash at the end of playing the sourcenext logo.
 You can work around this issue by skipping the logo, or disabling movies from the REbirth launcher.
-* Some NPCs have the wrong voice, usually rooms where there are multiple cutscenes with the same NPC.

 ## Reporting issues
 Please report any bugs, crashes or suggestions by raising an issue on https://github.com/IntelOrca/biorand/issues.